First, engine piston rings, have one of the most important jobs. Because, they seal the combustion chamber, while dissipating heat.

 Piston Support

-Piston rings prevent the piston from, knocking on the cylinder wall.
-If the piston contacts the cylinder walls, piston scuffing is a possibility.
+So, piston rings prevent the piston from, knocking on the cylinder wall.
+Then, if the piston contacts the cylinder walls, piston scuffing is a possibility.
 So, piston rings support the piston during travel, to allow for smooth up and down motion.

 How Can Engine Piston Rings Fail

 The combustion chamber exerts, tremendous pressure on the piston rings.
-If the combustion pressure is higher than the usual, it may affect the ring performance.
+So, if the combustion pressure is higher than usual, it may affect the ring performance.
 As a result, causing engine oil consumption.

 Contaminated fuel or the wrong grade of engine oil, will also affect the performance of the rings.